 1. Source Trips with No/Low Single Supplements.

 Tour companies leverage their buying power to get more value for less money.
 This means that taking a tour can be very cost-effective–unless there is a high single supplement.
-For tours with no single supplements (or a maximum of 20%), make sure you check our Solo Travel Deals page that lists our advertisers and all the trips they have on offer.
+For tours with no single supplements (or a maximum of 20%), make sure you check our Solo Travel Deals page that lists our advertisers and the trips they're currently offering that meet our standard.
 Alternatively, you can go to our Searchable Trips page which allows you to filter the trips based on your needs.
-Finally, you can sign up for our monthly Advisory of Deals if you'd like them delivered straight to your inbox.
-Tours are not necessarily cheap solo travel but they can make it more affordable.
+Read No Single Supplement: How to Find Trips without a Solo Penalty.

-4. Choose a budget destination and lower your travel costs.
+1. Choose a budget destination and lower your travel costs.

-5. Book your flights the smart way.
+2. Book your flights the smart way.

 Hotels and other accommodations are often the greatest expense for a trip.
 Why not try one of these free accommodation options for cheap solo travel?

-7. Connect with locals for free.
+4. Connect with locals for free.

 Why just look at a destination?
 Why not dig a little deeper and get a real sense of what it is like to live there, the politics, social customs, and more?